 The Scottish Government’s supply target of 50,000 social and affordable homes from 2016/17 to 2020/21 is a two-thirds increase on the previous 30,000 target, which was slightly exceeded.
 Each of Scotland’s local authorities will have its own targets for the five-year period.
 Many councils will divide up their overall programme between housing association and the council itself if it is a direct developer of new homes.

-Along with the big increase in the overall programme, April 2016 saw a significant increase in benchmark subsidy rates, following the recommendations of the Scottish Government’s Subsidy Working Group in 2015.
+Along with the big increase in the overall programme, there was a significant increase in benchmark subsidy rates, following the recommendations of the Scottish Government’s Subsidy Working Group.
 GWSF played a highly proactive part in providing supporting arguments which led to the Group’s recommendations.
 Details of benchmark subsidy rates can be seen here.

 Challenges for community controlled housing associations